trustwallet/blockatlas/README.md

 ```
 ### Mocked tests

-End-to-end tests with calls to external APIs has great value, but they are not suitable for regular CI verification, beacuse any external reason could break the tests.
+End-to-end tests with calls to external APIs has great value, but they are not suitable for regular CI verification, because any external reason could break the tests.

-Therefore mocked API-level tests are used, whereby external APIs are replaced by mocks.
+Therefore, mocked API-level tests are used, whereby external APIs are replaced by mocks.

 * External mocks are implemented as a simple, own, golang `mockserver`.
 It listens locally, and returns responses to specific API paths, taken from json data files.
 * There is a file where API paths and corresponding data files are listed.
-* Tests invoke into blockatlas through public APIs only, and are executed using *newman* (Postman cli -- `make newman-mocked`).
+* Tests invoke into Block Atlas through public APIs only, and are executed using *newman* (Postman cli -- `make newman-mocked`).
 * Product code, and even test code should not be aware whether it runs with mocks or the real external endpoints.
 * See Makefile for targets with 'mock'; platform can be started locally with mocks using `make start-platform-api-mock`.
 * The newman tests can be executed with unmocked external APIs as well, but verifications may fail, because some APIs return variable responses.
 Unmocked tests are not intended for regular CI execution, but as ad-hoc development tests.
-* General steps for creating new mocked tests: replace endpoint to localhost:3347, observe incoming calls (visible in mockserver's output), obtain real response from external API (with exact same parameters), place response in a file, add path + file to data file list.
+* General steps for creating new mocked tests: replace the endpoint to localhost:3347, observe incoming calls (visible in mockserver's output), obtain real response from external API (with exact same parameters), place response in a file, add path + file to data file list.
 Restart mock, and verify that blockatlas provides correct output.
 Also, add verifications of results to the tests.

 ## Docs